How to Create a Before and After Image Slider in Squarespace

 You can use this type of slider to show off a renovation project, a beauty treatment… even how your town or city looked in the past!

 Before you begin, upload your before and after images to your website and grab the URLs for both of them.
 Make sure the two images have the same dimensions.
+Or, you can use this handy image URL feature from Beyondspace.

 Next, upload the following code to the CSS editor – you can get to this by clicking Website > Website Tools (scroll down) > Custom CSS.